-In accordance with the decision by the NBG Board of Directors, no officers of NBG Group who participate in the Supervisory Board of SB as representatives of the shareholders receive any remuneration.
+In accordance with the decision by the the NBG Board of Directors, no officers of NBG Group who participate in the Supervisory Board of SB as representatives of the shareholders receive remuneration.
 The remuneration of the employees of NBG Group is considered as confidential and could not be disclosed in this Report.

-Mr. Lizos, representative of the shareholder no longer employed in NBG Group, is remunerated in the same manner as the independent members below.
+Mr. Lizos, representative of the shareholders of a Supervisory Board, no longer employed in NBG Group, is remunerated in the same manner as the independent members below.